Page Created: 6/25/2014 Last Modified: 6/14/2022 Last Generated: 11/16/2023

 My friend did not think I realized this, since he was just learning it himself, and even so, it is fairly difficult to overcome.
 What he didn't realize what that on my own, I was trying to compute Pi to thousands of digits and perform Public Key cryptography on the Commodore 64 based on an article I read in Scientific American called "The Mathematics of Public-Key Cryptography" by Martin E. Hellman, and cryptography uses very large numbers.
 Even so, I had never done it until then.

 I didn't learn about recursion until years later, and the factorial can be computed using a recursive algorithm, but Commodore 64 BASIC variables are all global in scope, so recursion would require some tricks.
 And even if I knew how to do this, I would still have needed somewhere to store those gigantic numbers, which was the primary problem.

-The next morning, I checked and it was done processing.
+Awakening to the bright daylight, I checked and it was done processing.
 When my friend showed up, I showed him my program and the output via the sequential file.

 I said, "I don't know if it is correct, since it ended with all of these zeros."

 He then frowned and said "No, I think it is correct.
 It is supposed to end with a lot of zeros."

 He couldn't understand how I did it and I explained to him that I created large arrays to hold the digits and simply performed a long multiplication algorithm on them.
 He was taught some other method of accomplishing this, but thought my method was clever.